What is Conversion Rate Optimization (CRO)?

 When it’s done well, a Conversion Rate Optimization (CRO) strategy creates a cascading effect of business benefits that looks something like this:

-• An improved user experience often results in higher engagement and better-qualified leads
+• An improved user experience often results in higher engagement, lower bounce rates, and better-qualified leads

-• Using the insight from these engagements and wins, you can begin delivering targeted offers and extending cross-sell/upsell opportunities, so that you increase average order value and maximize the overall value of the existing customer base
+• Using the insight from these engagements and wins, you can begin offering pricing discounts to target audiences and extending cross-sell/upsell opportunities, so that you increase average order value and maximize the overall value of the existing customer base

 • Over time, these improvements lower the cost of customer acquisition, so that you can drive growth without having to rely as much on attracting new traffic into the top of the sales funnel